 To register: Call the shop at 203-245-5921 or email Dayna at firstname.lastname@example.org to reserve your spot.

-Spinning 2: Beginning Art Yarn Spinning *New dates to be added** 2-5 PM. $80.00 (includes all instruction and fiber).
+Spinning 2: Beginning Art Yarn Spinning, Part 2: Spinning Exploration ** Sunday February 15, 2015 , 10-1 PM With Shannon Herrick, The Spun Monkey! $75.00 (includes all instruction and fiber).
 Max=5 students. $20.00 deposit holds your space.

+We are lucky to have the accomplished spinner, Shannon Herrick, to teach this class!
+Her work is available for sale in the shop or on her website, www.thespunmonkey.com.
+Shannon is a talented technical spinner and patient teacher, and you will walk away from this class with new knowledge (and yarn!).
 All fiber provided; bring anything you would like of your own fiber / add ins.
 Wheels available for use or bring your own.
 You will come away from this class with new techniques to try at home and some fun yarns!

 Fiber Arts Classes and Camps: